MoCap for the Archive +

 •Create game or experience based around a particular insight from cognitive science or behavioral economics

 This class asks students to think about thinking.
 Based on first person introspection, meditation and readings in psychology, students will examine the experience of their minds.
 Then we look at how computation works as a medium to capture and share that experience.
-Class time is evenly divided between conceptual discussions around psychology of media, looking at student work and learning coding skills for the following week.
+Class time is evenly divided between conceptual discussions around the psychology of media, looking at student work, and learning coding skills for the following week.
+The goal is for students to improve web based social media.

-On the technical side, the class gently picks up from ICM moving away from P5 to create 2D interfaces with vanilla javascript in an environment of Visual Studio Code, Github and Copilot.
-It moves to 3D using the three.js library, and to 4D by adding persistence (and sharing) using Firebase databases.
-With machine learning APIs and optionally Python Colab Notebooks the class then moves into hyperdimensional space using embeddings to navigate and compare within it.
-Finally the class returns to 2D or 3D to reach your body using UMAP dimensions reduction and embodied interfaces like VR, ML5 or P5LiveMedia.
-These are all web technologies (game engines will not work for this class).
+On the technical side, the class gently picks up from any introductory javascript coding class moving away from the P5 to create 2D interfaces with vanilla javascript in an environment of Visual Studio Code, Github and Copilot.
+Using APIs, we explore the hyper dimensional space of popular machine learning models.
+Using Firebase databases we then introduce the ability to make media social by sharing our creations across time and with other people.
+We then pop the hood a bit using google colab notebooks to go beyond the functionality of the ML API’s.
+Finally the class looks to expose the vast connections from these hyperdimensional models back into 2D or 3D (three.js library) interfaces to reach your body using UMAP dimensions reduction and embodied interfaces like VR, ML5 or P5LiveMedia.
+The class uses web technologies in the hope of improving the web media ecosystem and so game engines will not work for this class.
 Each week students are expected to produce a quick sketch playing with the tech and imagine its application as a tool of improved communication.

 In tandem with this technical journey each week there are conceptual readings and prompts asking students about how the technology aligns with the way they think.
 In a short blog post students are asked to take a critical look for the shortcomings of existing computational media and for ways we can make better media for connecting people with a better understanding of the mind.
 At the end of the semester students work on a final project using some or all of the concepts and technologies from the class.